onkihara/b3/README.md

 # B3

-The S3-Emulator for blikk implements only a subset of FilesystemAdaper-Methods
+A Filysystem Driver for laravel and blikk filemanager

 # Install